ID-Legal-Design/newcontract/README.md

-# newcontract
+# new contract
-Repository for the new contract version of the design
+Repository for the new version of the contract